cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/http/_index.md

 pcx_content_type: concept
 weight: 3
 meta:
-  title: HTTP DDoS Attack Protection Managed Ruleset
+  title: HTTP DDoS Attack Protection managed ruleset
 layout: single
 ---

-# HTTP DDoS Attack Protection Managed Ruleset
+# HTTP DDoS Attack Protection managed ruleset

-The Cloudflare HTTP DDoS Attack Protection Managed Ruleset is a set of pre-configured rules used to match [known DDoS attack vectors](/ddos-protection/about/attack-coverage/) at layer 7 (application layer) on the edge.
-Cloudflare updates the list of rules in the Managed Ruleset on a regular basis.
+The Cloudflare HTTP DDoS Attack Protection managed ruleset is a set of pre-configured rules used to match [known DDoS attack vectors](/ddos-protection/about/attack-coverage/) at layer 7 (application layer) on the edge.
+Cloudflare updates the list of rules in the managed ruleset on a regular basis.

-The HTTP DDoS Attack Protection Managed Ruleset is always enabled — you can only customize its behavior.
+The HTTP DDoS Attack Protection managed ruleset is always enabled — you can only customize its behavior.

-The HTTP DDoS Attack Protection Managed Ruleset provides users with increased observability into L7 DDoS attacks mitigated by Cloudflare, informing users of ongoing or past attacks.
+The HTTP DDoS Attack Protection managed ruleset provides users with increased observability into L7 DDoS attacks mitigated by Cloudflare, informing users of ongoing or past attacks.
 The [Security Events dashboard](/waf/security-events/), available at **Security** > **Events**, will display information about the top HTTP DDoS Managed Rules.

 ## Ruleset configuration

-You can adjust the behavior of the rules in the Managed Ruleset by modifying the following parameters:
+You can adjust the behavior of the rules in the managed ruleset by modifying the following parameters:

 * The performed **action** when an attack is detected.
 * The **sensitivity level** of attack detection mechanisms.